InformationSELinux can run in one of three modes: disabled, permissive, or enforcing:

 Note: you can set individual domains to permissive mode while the system runs in enforcing mode.
 For example, to make the httpd_t domain permissive:

 # semanage permissive -a httpd_t

-Running SELinux in disabled mode is strongly discouraged; not only does the system avoid enforcing the SELinux policy, it also avoids labeling any persistent objects such as files, making it difficult to enable SELinux in the future.
+Running SELinux in disabled mode the system not only avoids enforcing the SELinux policy, it also avoids labeling any persistent objects such as files, making it difficult to enable SELinux in the future.

-SolutionRun one of the following commands to set SELinux's running mode:
+SolutionRun the following command to set SELinux's running mode:

 # setenforce 1

 Edit the /etc/selinux/config file to set the SELINUX parameter: